praekelt/django-object-tools/README.rst

 #.
 Add ``object_tools`` to your ``INSTALLED_APPS`` setting. ``django-object-tools`` overrides certain admin templates so you have to add it **before** ``django.contrib.admin``.

 #.
+Call object tools ``autodiscover`` method.
+This works in a similar fashion as Django's admin; discovering which tools to render in admin.
+You can do this in any module that is called during initialisation but we recommend doing it in urls.py, as illustrated in the next point.

+#.
 Hook up URLConf.
 Do this by pointing a given URL at the ``Tools.urls`` method.
 In this example, we register the default ``Tools`` instance ``object_tools.tools`` at the URL ``/object-tools/``::

     # urls.py